wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 I am, first and foremost, an urbanist.
 I grew up in a very car-focused Texas suburb, but have now lived in San Francisco for about 11 years, mostly without a car (I bought my first car this year, in fact, much to my dismay...).
 That decade has taught me the value of pedestrian-oriented density as well as highlighted where the city of San Francisco falls short on those goals.
+Additionally, my wife (along with many of our friends) is a daily long-distance runner- her safety (as well as yours and mine!) is very tangibly reliant on safe street design and pedestrian-oriented infrastructure.
 As such, my top priorities are as follows (not necessarily in order):

   - Market-rate housing development
   - Safe streets infrastructure